Collect and utilize customer preferences at scale

 Business context

-Fragmented preference capture and reliance on behavioral data limited our ability to deliver relevant, scalable personalization—driving lower engagement, higher bounce rates, and missed revenue opportunities.
+Fragmented preference capture and reliance on behavioral data limited our ability to deliver relevant, scalable personalization—causing lower engagement, higher bounce rates, and missed revenue opportunities.

 The goal